Sparse induced subgraphs in P_6-free graphs: Preliminaries

 Treewidth and treedepth are functionally equivalent on $P_t$-free graphs by the following result of~\cite{BONAMY2022353}.

 \begin{theorem}[{\cite[Lemma 29]{BONAMY2022353}}] For any integer $t$, if $G$ is a $P_t$-free graph, then

 \end{theorem}

-Since the property of having treewidth at most $k$ and the property of having treedepth at most $d$ can be expressed in \cmsotwo{}, we obtain that the $(\tw \leq k,\phi)$-\textsc{MWIS} and $(\td \leq d,\phi)$-\textsc{MWIS} formalisms describe the same class of problems in $P_t$-free graphs for any fixed $t$; every $(\tw \leq k,\phi)$-\textsc{MWIS} problem has an equivalent definition as a $(\td \leq d,\phi')$-\textsc{MWIS} for some $d$ and $\phi'$ depending on $k$ and $\phi$, and vice-versa.
+Since the property of having treewidth at most $k$ and the property of having treedepth at most $d$ can be expressed in \cmsotwo{} (for more on expressibility of \cmsotwo{}, see \cite[Section 7.4]{DBLP:books/sp/CyganFKLMPPS15}), we obtain that the $(\tw \leq k,\phi)$-\textsc{MWIS} and $(\td \leq d,\phi)$-\textsc{MWIS} formalisms describe the same class of problems in $P_t$-free graphs for any fixed $t$; every $(\tw \leq k,\phi)$-\textsc{MWIS} problem has an equivalent definition as a $(\td \leq d,\phi')$-\textsc{MWIS} for some $d$ and $\phi'$ depending on $k$ and $\phi$, and vice-versa.
 Hence, in this paper we can focus on solving problems formulated in the $(\td \leq d,\phi)$-\textsc{MWIS} formalism.